 Finally, the last step before you start working on the Change Order is to “Negotiate the cost.”
 This step is complicated because conflict can arise when there is an adjustment to the contract scope.
-It creates controversy on costs and whether the original timeline needs adjustments.
+It creates controversy on the additional cost and whether the completion date needs adjustment.

 — Work with the owner or GC to establish an agreement on additional work costs

 — Dispute whether or not a timeline extension is necessary as a result of a change order.
 If the owner or GC initiates the COR, don’t be afraid to push it back.

 Starting with an existing change order form will help tremendously in staying organized and professional when submitting a change order.
 The top of the excel sheet is where the subject of the requested change order goes.
 This is also where the date and the change order request number go.
 You should enter in the original cost of the work to keep a record and to keep everything organized.
 Following that, you can enter in all of the costs, and split them up to keep track of exactly how much the contract price will change.
 PCO, P, V, and A are the statuses of each change order request.
 These stand for potential change order, pending, void, and approved.
 All these costs add up at the end, and you can see what changes in the budget are needed.

 Change orders are an unavoidable part of a commercial project.
 Mismanaging change orders can cause schedule slips, rework, and lost revenue.
 However, if change orders are managed effectively, they can increase profit margins.
 This can quite possibly save a project, a company’s reputation, and eliminate the threat of litigation.

 Unfortunately, this falls on the trade contractor to manage COs effectively which is an excellent reason to rely on your own project management system even when the general contractor requires you to plug into their system.
 Nevertheless, get clarity from the owner or general contractor on the change order process.
 The process can be quite simple if you prepare yourself and take the right approach.

 Bonus Tips: #powertothetrades